owulveryck/gorchestrator/README.md

 # Abstract

-A simple orchestrator that takes and adjacency matrix as input.
+A simple orchestrator that takes an adjacency matrix as input.

 This orchestrator acts as a webservice.
 This means that you send a representation of your graph and nodes via an HTTP POST request to the engine, and: